apedrina/akumos-platform/README.md

 - nodeJs

-Clone this repository and run:
+Clone this repository, navigate to 'src' folder and run:

 ```bash